jeremyfiel/redocly-configurable-rules-deprecation-strategy/README.md

-# `Deprecated` services SHOULD define a standard set of headers to communicate `Deprecation` and `Sunset` information.
-There should also exist a `Link` header to inform the consumer where the service location has been moved to, if any
+# A framework for Deprecation and Sunset strategy for RESTful apis

 Authors:

 - `@jeremyfiel` Jeremy Fiel (ADP)

 ## What this does and why

+`Deprecated` services SHOULD define a standard set of headers to communicate `Deprecation` and `Sunset` information.
+There should also exist a `Link` header to inform the consumer where the service location has been moved to, if any

 There are three parts to a deprecation strategy.
 Defining _when_ (`deprecation`) the service will be deprecated, the `sunset` date of the service for it to be completely turned off, and a `link` to where a replacement service may exist.
 We use a number of RFC standards to define these header fields.